pseudoptics/pseudoptics-cybersec-portfolio/content/final_portfolio.md

 Luke Fuehrer, a security intern from Sense of Security, gave a presentation discussing the mindset of an ethical hacker, discussing in great detail on what it means to be an ethical hacker, and the attack vectors to look out for while penetration testing, including the tools and exploitable vulnerabilities.
 He presented a second time in the week, instead focusing more on the history of web applications and the Cross Site Scripting (XSS) vulnerability.

-It is important to understand the field of work that a person wishes to persue as a career.
+It is important to understand the field of work that a person wishes to pursue as a career.
 The cyber security industry encompasses multiple professions, and it's important to understand the roles that each play.
 For the third week, three members from
 Deloitte's security team, Viren, Simon and Nathan, visited to present a detailed overview on the Cyber Security industry, specifically focusing on Red Teaming, professionals who test the security of an organisation by actively attacking their systems and locations.
 The team informed the class of Red Teams, how they differ from traditional penetration testers, and the types of tools and methodologies used when red teaming, using their own experiences on the job as examples of the work Red Teams perform.